Select Page

 Activities

-A day at Chipppewa Lake is a day well spent.
+A day at Chippewa Lake is a day well spent.
 Whether it’s enjoying a gorgeous sunset, kayaking, bird-watching, fishing, jet skiing, or simply lounging on a pontoon boat, the options are as endless as the shimmering ripples on the lake’s surface.

 Fishing